-Children eligible for special education services are entitled to SDI to address their unique needs and to ensure access to the regular classroom and their peers so they can meet educational standards.
-Therefore, in many cases, learners with disabilities will need supports including targeted and/or intensive interventions.
-This may include accommodations, modifications, and services within and across a layered continuum of supports.
-For example, a learner with a disability may have an IEP goal about understanding verbal directions may require accommodations such as visual supports to access instruction at the universal tier.
-The learner may also require individualized targeted instruction such as preteaching/reteaching to be able to engage with the universal instruction.
+Learners eligible for special education services are entitled to SDI to address their unique needs and to ensure access to the general curriculum so they can meet educational standards.
+Therefore, in many cases learners with disabilities will need supports including targeted and/or intensive interventions.
+This may include accommodations, modifications, services and supports within and across a layered continuum of supports.
+For example, a learner with a disability and IEP goal in understanding verbal directions may require accommodations such as visual supports to access instruction at the universal tier.
+The learner may also require individualized instruction such as pre-teaching/reteaching to be able to engage with the universal instruction.
 However, the need for individualized systematic instruction of specific routines within routines may be needed to progress toward grade level standards.

-These supports and services are just examples of SDI that a learner may need that extends across the layered continuum of MTSS ranging from less intensive to more intensive.
-What is most important to know is that SDI can occur in any educational setting and includes all the unique educational needs of a learner with a disability.
-Read more about MTSS in the Division of Early Childhood's Position Statement on Multitiered System of Support Framework in Early Childhood.
+These supports and services are just examples of SDI that a learner may need that extends across the tiers of MTSS ranging from more intensive to less intensive.
+What is most important to know is that SDI can occur in any educational setting and includes all of the unique educational needs of a learner with a disability.

-The SDI Framework outlines Key Components and Critical Features of the practices to support effective SDI in preschool.
+The SDI Framework outlines Key Components and Critical Features of the practices to support effective SDI.
 The Framework does not replace a system's implementation of MTSS.
 Effective universal instruction and intervention systems are foundational to effective SDI.
 Therefore, the practices evident in the SDI Framework should be used within the context of a school's instruction and supports available to all learners.
+For example, a school's MTSS/PBIS system should be taken into consideration to best support a strong system of supports for all learners including learners with disabilities.
 Practices that impact universal instruction and intervention systems impact learners with disabilities as well.

-The SDI Framework is a guide to engage educators and families to support the design and delivery of effective SDI.
-Effective SDI is evident when the Key Components and Critical Features are evident in practice.
-The positive outcome of SDI is when learners with disabilities progress toward and meet preschool standards and are actively engaged in their learning across daily routines and activities.
+The SDI Framework is a guide to engage educators and families to support the determination of a disability, identifying special education and related services needs, design, and delivery of effective SDI.
+Effective SDI is evident when the Key Components and Critical Features are evident in practice-when learners with disabilities progress toward and meet preschool standards and are actively engaged in their learning across daily routines and activities.
 The Key Components and Critical Features are aligned with a range of research on effective instruction for learners with disabilities.